November 22, 2019

 The ear is where it’s at

-*Occupational hearing loss negatively impacts spatial hearing, as well.
+(Side note: Occupational hearing loss negatively impacts spatial hearing, too.)

 We’ve been using audio wearables for decades: There was Panasonic’s AM radio designed to be worn as a bracelet in the early Seventies and the Sony Walkman, which turned 40 in July.
-It’s now a habit to carry sound around with us, on our bodies, and yet sound is a secondary consideration in AR/VR.
-From augmenting one’s hearing against occupational hearing loss to enabling a technician in training to hear exactly how a healthy engine should sound and simulating all the sounds of assembly before a worker ever hits the plant floor, getting sound “right” in extended reality will only amplify the technology’s effectiveness in enterprise.
-And who knows, the addition of touch and smell might eliminate traditional job training forevermore.
+We carry sound everywhere we go in the form of our phones, and yet sound has been an afterthought for AR/VR.
+From preventing occupational hearing loss to enabling a trainee to hear exactly how a healthy engine should sound, perfecting sound in extended reality will amplify the impact of XR in enterprise.
+Add touch and smell to the mix and we may be able to eliminate traditional job training altogether.

 Main image source: Auditoryprotection.com